-First, a Non-Technical Data Change (NDC) notifies you of simple, clerical errors that the TRI Data Processing Center has corrected for you.
+A Non-Technical Data Change (NDC) notifies you of simple, clerical errors that the TRI Data Processing Center has corrected for you.
 It is not necessary to respond to a NDC.
-The TRI Data Processing Center will correct simple, clerical errors that are not technical or scientific - a "non-technical data change."
-For example, if a facility transposes CAS numbers (e.g., the submitter lists 7623-00-0 for sodium nitrite instead of 7632-00-0), the TRI Data Processing Center will correct this clerical error and display the correct information on the facility's FDP.
-If a facility lists a specific glycol ethers subcategory, the TRI Data Processing Center will replace this subcategory with the reportable name Acertain glycol ethers."
-The messages used on FDPs to report non-technical data changes are shown at the end of this appendix under the heading AE.
-Messages Used to Report Notices of Technical Errors (NOTEs) and Non-technical Data Changes (NDCs)."
+The TRI Data Processing Center will correct simple, clerical errors that are not technical or scientific - a "nontechnical data change."
+For example, if a facility transposes CAS numbers (e.g., the submitter lists 7623-00-0 for sodium nitrite instead of 7632-00-0), the TRI Data Processing Center will correct this clerical error and display the correct information on the facility's eFDP.
+If a facility lists a specific glycol ethers subcategory, the TRI Data Processing Center will replace this subcategory with the reportable name "certain glycol ethers."
+The messages used on eFDPs to report non-technical data changes are shown at the end of this appendix under the heading "C.5 Messages Used to Report Notices of Technical Errors (NOTEs) and Non-technical Data Changes (NDCs)."
+This type of error is flagged for correction during data entry when using TRI-MEweb and needs to be addressed by the facility before submission is submitted and processed by EPA.
+Therefore, NDC's are not possible in a TRI-MEweb submission.